-Joe Robinson begins his third year in Columbia.
-He was hired as the Gamecocks' special teams coordinator and tight ends coach on January 13, 2012 but focusd solely on the special teams in 2013 and will do so again in 2014.
+Joe Robinson begins his fourth year in Columbia.
+He was hired as the Gamecocks’ special teams coordinator and tight ends coach on January 13, 2012 but focused solely on the special teams in 2013 and did so again in 2014.

 During Robinson’s first season at Carolina, Ace Sanders established a school record for punt return yardage in a season while earning second-team All-America honors and SEC Special Teams Player of the Year accolades.
 The Gamecock tight ends, led by Justice Cunningham and Rory Anderson, along with SEC All-Freshman Jerell Adams, became a key threat in the passing game.
 Cunningham was selected with the final pick of the 2013 draft by the Indianapolis Colts.